$399.00 $479.99 Buy It Now

 Mirrorless cameras typically have higher resolution sensors compared to DSLR cameras.
 This means that mirrorless cameras can capture more detail in each shot, making them ideal for astrophotography where capturing intricate details of stars and galaxies is essential.

-See also Best bargain dslr 24mp camera
+See also How to test a new dslr camera

 Sensor Size: